ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-1-while-loops.rst

 .. code-block:: java

-    // if statements just run once
+    // if statements just run once if the condition is true if (condition)
-    if (condition)
     {
-        do this;
+        statements;
     }
-    // while statements keep running while condition is true while (condition)
+    // while statements are repeated while the condition is true while (condition)
     {
-      do this;
+      statements;
     }